How to Stain Concrete Floors and Patios

 The most important step of how to stain a concrete floor is surface preparation.
 New concrete should be at least four weeks old.

 Begin by removing all items from the floor and cleaning the area thoroughly.
-Sweep and mop to remove all dust, dirt and debris, as these will show through the stain and can impact the finished look.
+Sweep and mop to remove all dust, dirt and debris.
+They will show through the stain and can impact the finished look.
 If needed, use a pressure washer to clear stubborn marks and discoloration from the old concrete.

 This is also a good time to repair cracks in the concrete surface.
-All repairs should be completed before starting the application of stain.
+All repairs should be completed before starting the stain application.
 Coatings of any kind must be removed before staining.
 Use a concrete crack sealant according to product instructions to fill any gaps along the floor.
 Allow at least 24 hours for the product to fully dry.
 Then, use a floor scrubber to buff away any uneven patches.

 - Do not use muriatic acid to clean.
 It will destroy the important minerals necessary to produce the color range selected.

 - Strip and remove all previous sealers, paints, adhesives and coatings.
-For oil spots, use a degreaser and neutralizer (diluted 4 to 1), and rinse well.
+For oil spots, use a degreaser and neutralizer (diluted 4 to 1).
+Be sure to rinse the area well.

-- For acid staining, use a concrete etch and cleaner to prepare the surface and rinse well.
+- For acid staining, use a concrete etch and cleaner to prepare the surface.
+Again, rinse well.

 - Concrete must be porous enough to accept water.
 Dense concrete surfaces may require mechanical preparation to accept acid stain.
-If the stain beads up on top of the concrete, you'll need to sand the concrete to ensure the stain will soak in properly.
+The stain can bead up on top of the concrete.
+But you'll need to sand the concrete to ensure the stain will soak in properly.

 - Mask for over-spray with masking tape and water-resistant construction paper.
-Duct tape over masking tape to prevent stain bleeding.
+Apply duct tape over masking tape to prevent stain bleeding.

 Apply the Stain and Remove Residue